fniksic/diffstream/README.md

 A differential testing library for [Apache Flink](https://flink.apache.org/) programs.

 The tool and the underlying methodology are described in the OOPSLA paper, which can be found in `PAPER.pdf`.
-This README contains: (1) instructions to quickly get started, (2) a detailed tutorial on how to use the tool, and (3) how to re-run the experiments from the paper and interpret the results.
+This README contains: (1) instructions to quickly get started, (2) a detailed tutorial on how to use the tool, (3) how to re-run the experiments from the paper and interpret the results, and (4) additional documentation for reference.

 ## Getting Started Guide